 c.
-1300, "belonging to all, general," from Old French comun "common, general, free, open, public" (9c., Modern French commun), from Latin communis "in common, public, shared by all or many; general, not specific; familiar, not pretentious," from PIE *ko-moin-i- "held in common," compound adjective formed from *ko- "together" + *moi-n-, suffixed form of root *mei- (1) "to change, go, move," hence literally "shared by all."
+1300, "belonging to all, owned or used jointly, general, of a public nature or character," from Old French comun "common, general, free, open, public" (9c., Modern French commun), from Latin communis "in common, public, shared by all or many; general, not specific; familiar, not pretentious."
+This is from a reconstructed PIE compound *ko-moin-i- "held in common," compound adjective formed from *ko- "together" + *moi-n-, suffixed form of root *mei- (1) "to change, go, move," hence literally "shared by all."

-Second element of the compound also is the source of Latin munia "duties, public duties, functions," those related to munia "office."
-Perhaps reinforced in Old French by the Germanic form of PIE *ko-moin-i- (compare Old English gemæne "common, public, general, universal;" see mean (adj.)), which came to French via Frankish.
+The second element of the compound also is the source of Latin munia "duties, public duties, functions," those related to munia "office."
+Perhaps reinforced in Old French by the Germanic form of PIE *ko-moin-i- (compare Germangemein, Old English gemæne "common, public, general, universal;" see mean (adj.)), which came to French via Frankish.

 Used disparagingly of women and criminals since c.
 1300.
 Meaning "pertaining equally to or proceeding equally from two or more" is from c.
 1400.
 Meaning "usual, not exceptional, of frequent occurrence" is from late 14c.
 Sense of "not distinguished, belonging to the general mass" is from c.
 1400; of things, "ordinary, not excellent," late 14c.